nobletang/Species-Identification-w-Image-Recognition/README.md

 # Data Preparation

-* what will we need to do to this data
-* what could we do to this data
-* what have we tried
-* what worked

 The structure of the directory has class labels for the train and validation folder, but the test folder contains images without any labels.
 To create a typical train, validate, and test structure, the images in the test folder will be ignored from this point on.
 10% of the images found in the train folder will be moved into a new test folder.
 The result are three folders with labeled classes.

 With this directory set up, we can now remove the classes of flowers that do not have enough information to train a model on.
 Functions have been created to select these folders to avoid manually separating the folders by hand.
 In the models shown in the notebook, the 10th percentile of the number of images found in the training are removed from the scope.
 This leaves 96 classes with 16,268 images.
 On average, there should be 168 images per class that can be divided into train, validate, and test sets.